10 Local Digital Marketing Strategies to Find the Best Customers for Your Business

 5. Use Location Targeting in Google Ads

 Search engine marketing (SEM) involves placing ads on the search engine results pages (SERPs) to get website traffic.
-Although most search engines offer SEM opportunities, Google is by far the largest and most used search engine (91.37% market share in March 2024).
+Although most search engines offer SEM opportunities, Google is by far the largest and most used search engine, commanding a 90.91% market share.

 Google Ads allows you to set up very precise targeting of an audience, including by geographic location.